tomduck/pandoc-tablenos/README.md

     set to the same integer value.
 For LaTeX/PDF, this option offsets the actual section numbers as required.

-Note that variables beginning with `tablenos-` apply to only pandoc-tablenos, whereas variables beginning with `xnos-` apply to all three of pandoc-fignos/eqnos/tablenos.
+Note that variables beginning with `tablenos-` apply to only pandoc-tablenos, whereas variables beginning with `xnos-` apply to all of the pandoc-fignos/eqnos/tablenos/secnos.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-tablenos gives numbered tables and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.